 Also, is this really about hipsters?
 How much power does a young, monied demographic have to set fashion trends?
 To send a wide range of people to surgeons — for goodness sake — in the hopes of living up to a more or less fleeting trend?
 How do such trends gain purchase across such a wide range of people?
 What other forces are at work here?

 What can we learn from this about other plastic surgeries that we are more likely to take for granted as the result of natural or universal beauty?
 Breast implants for women, breast reductions for men, liposuction, facelifts, labiaplasty, or eyelid surgery?

-Lots of interesting conversations to be had.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Lots of interesting conversations to be had.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.